A NEED for solitude can’t be brushed aside. “As an introvert myself, I love to be alone but I’m sometimes misunderstood.”

 It’s like the chorus of that Dixie Chicks song, Easy Silence – that makes me cry every time I hear it: “I’ve come to find a refuge in the easy silence that you make for me…and the peaceful quiet you create for me, and the way you keep the world at bay for me.”

 This feels like a deep knowing within him that says, I see you – and you matter.
-Married to him for 25 years, this attentive man has my heart.
+Married to him for over 30 years, this attentive man has my heart.
 I need my time alone & to do things that fuel ME (outside of my roles) – and I ALWAYS want to come home to HIM.
 That’s his reassurance, and he feels it at every ‘welcome home’.

 Some partners will benefit from learning more about the physiological aspects of introversion as a way to make your need for solitude feel less personal.
 Introverts can push themselves to do what they need to do in order to accomplish daily tasks, but only for so long.
 Eventually, you will feel like you’ve hit a wall and your energy is drained.
 You feel empty.